freddychannarvaez/react-minesweeper/README.md

  * [ ] Should create timer to show time played
  * [x] Should be able to flag tiles
  * [x] Should create flags counter to show how many flags are used
+ * [x] Should only be able to use as many flags as mines
- * [ ] Should open neighbour tiles if empty, after tile is clicked
+ * [x] Should open neighbour tiles if empty, after tile is clicked
- * [ ] Should win game if all flags are used and put into every mine
+ * [x] Should win game if all flags are used and put into every mine

  ### Create difficulty levels
  * [ ] Normal - 10x10 grid with 10 mines